sheehui/tp/docs/DeveloperGuide.md

 client information page, financial details of the specific client selected is neatly segmented into tabs for convenient and quick access.

-The product will not help them with work relations with other Financial Advisors as the product’s scope only covers the personal use of the product.
+The product will not help them with work relations with other financial advisors as the product’s scope only covers the personal use of the product.
 It does not link with any financial calculators, financial databases or cover market information.